Binding Financial Agreements

 A Binding Financial Agreement (BFA) is a legally enforceable agreement between parties, commonly used in family law circumstances.
 It details the distribution of assets and financial resources in the event of a relationship breakdown, such as separation or divorce.
 BFAs can address various financial matters, including property division, spousal or de facto maintenance, and superannuation.

-A Financial Agreement is a contract between two or more parties made under the provision of the Family Law Act.
+A Financial Agreement is a contract between two or more parties made under the provisions of the Family Law Act.
 Commonly, the agreement is to be entered between the married couple or de facto partners, including same sex partners.
 The Financial Agreement, if prepared and entered into properly, can be a way to ‘contract out’ of court proceedings.
+Working with a qualified binding financial agreement lawyer ensures your agreement complies with all legal safeguards.

-For a Financial Agreement to be legally binding, it must fulfill specific technical requirements.
+For a Financial Agreement to be legally binding, it must fulfil specific technical requirements.
 These include the following:

 (a) The Agreement must be in writing and signed by both parties.